phoebewang/DetectCPUFeatures/README.md

 # DetectCPUFeatures
-A simple C++ code to detect all features on you current X86 CPU.
+A simple C++ code to detect all features on your current X86 CPU.

 This code requires Clang header cpuid.h.
 Tested with both Linux (clang++) and Windows (clang-cl).
 GCC has not been tested.